 The CLFP Advisory Council was established in January 2009 and continues to meet quarterly.
-The Council is comprised of representatives from consumers, partner agencies, and community representatives.
-The Advisory Council reviews the consumer satisfaction surveys, program updates, and other topics that may affect service delivery.
+The Council is comprised of representatives from consumers, partner agencies, and the community.
+The Advisory Council reviews and provides input on the consumer satisfaction surveys, program updates, and other topics that may affect service delivery.